Nature Ranger Centres and Clubs

 Get your school to become a NIFSA Nature Ranger Club

-Working in partnership with NIFSA, dedicated Nature Ranger Leaders staff from your school would be trained and supported to run after-school and holiday clubs.
+Working in partnership with NIFSA, staff or parents from your school would be trained and supported to run the after-school and holiday clubs.
+All resources, training and on-going support is provided by NIFSA at no upfront cost.

 Clandeboye Nature Rangers